 The ‘things’ in IoT.
 This is also known as the ‘perception layer’, where analog signals are converted into digital data and vice versa.
 There are three subcategories:

 - Actuators: translate digital signals into physical actions.

 - Machines and devices: forming an integral part of industrial machinery.

 This is the layer or ‘communication’ across the devices, network and the cloud.
-In akenza’s case this layer works with a Data Gateway, which works as a translator between the different protocols of the hardware and software, allowing for encryption and decryption of IoT data.
+In akenza’s case, this layer works with a Data Gateway, which works as a translator between the different protocols of the hardware and software, allowing for the encryption and decryption of IoT data.

 The communications involve different network connectivities.
 These technologies usually differ in their power consumption, bandwidth capabilities and latency characteristics.
 To read more about the IoT connectivity landscape and examples of use cases, click here.

 Last but not least, once the individual parts are connected to the network, they use messaging protocols to share the data across the networks.
 These could be understood as the ‘packaging of the message’.
 In akenza’s case those are:

 HTTPS - This a document centric, authentication and security protocol widely implemented in browser and web services.
 It works based on a request-response protocol for client-server computing, optimized for mobile devices.

 MQTT - This is a data-centric, lightweight messaging protocol built on top of TCP/IP stack for centralized data collection from low-powered devices.